-- Thomas North’s 1555 Travel Journal: In Thomas North’s 1555 Travel Journal: From Italy to Shakespeare (link to book is above), June Schlueter and I explore a newly rediscovered journal that the 20-year-old North kept during his trip to Rome and which he then used to help him write early versions of his very first plays, Henry VIII and The Winter’s (1555-1557).
+- Thomas North’s 1555 Travel Journal: In Thomas North’s 1555 Travel Journal: From Italy to Shakespeare (link to book is above), June Schlueter and I explore a newly rediscovered journal that the 20-year-old North kept during his trip to Rome and which he then used to help him write early versions of his very first plays, Henry VIII and The Winter’s Tale (1555-1557).
 In this video and this webpage, I explore some of the connections among these plays, the travel-journal, and North’s Dial of Princes (1557).
 As we shall see, North also echoed the journal and used these experiences in other plays too.

 - Thomas North’s 1591-2 Marginal Notes: His Workbook for 1590s Plays: In 1591-2, North started underscoring and writing out notes next to certain lines and passages in his recently-purchased, personal copy of a 1582 edition of his Dial of Princes.
 He then reused and reworked many of those same lines and passages into plays he was either revising at the time, e.g., Arden of Feversham and The Taming of the Shrew–or was crafting for the first time, e.g., Macbeth.
 In other words, North used his own copy of his translation as his own personal research-storehouse and workbook for adding new material.
-This discovery, perhaps even more significant than his travel-journal, was introduced here for the first time on 3/18/21 and will continue to be detailed thru March and April of 2021, times with the March 30th release of North by Shakespeare.
+This discovery, perhaps even more significant than his travel-journal, was introduced here for the first time on 3/18/21 and will continue to be detailed here and in more formal publications.